davidcohenDC/davidcohenDC/README.md

 ---

 ### About Me
-I am David Cohen, an enthusiastic professional in machine learning and mobile application development.
+I am David Cohen, an enthusiastic professional in machine learning and software engineering.
 With a deep commitment to advancing in the field of Natural Language Processing, I am always on the lookout for innovative solutions and challenges in the tech world.

 ### What I'm Working On
 - 🔭 **Current Projects:** Focusing on machine learning algorithms and mobile app development.